soldiersantu5-arch/Email_Client/EmailClient/README.md

 **GrokMailClient** is a modern, **Gmail-inspired email client** built with **JavaFX 22** and the **Jakarta Mail API** (successor to JavaMail).
 Developed as part of a **CodeClause Internship**, this project provides a user-friendly interface for managing emails via **IMAP** and **SMTP** protocols.

-It features a sleek sidebar, email previews, a light/dark theme toggle, and robust error handling — making it ideal for **personal use, hackathons, or learning JavaFX with email APIs**.
+It features a sleek sidebar, email previews, a light/dark theme toggle, and robust error handling — making it ideal for **personal use, or learning JavaFX with email APIs**.

----

-## 👨‍💻 Developed By
-**Rohit Badiger**
-📅 *September 2025*

 ---